 Interest payments are payable semi-annually.
 There are no principal payments required on these issues prior to maturity.
 All debentures are subject to prepayment penalties.
-The SBA has provided a commitment of up to \$41,850,000 of which \$10,050,000 remains unused by the Fund as of December 31, 2005 and June 30, 2006.
-The Fund pays a 1.0% fee on the total commitment from the SBA and a 2.5% fee on the amount of each debenture issued.
+The SBA has provided a commitment of up to \$41,850,000 of which \$10,050,000 remains unused by the Existing Fund as of September 30, 2006.
+The Existing Fund pays a one-time 1.0% fee on the total commitment from the SBA and a one-time 2.5% fee on the amount of each debenture issued.
 These fees are capitalized as deferred financing costs and are amortized over the term of the debt agreements using the effective interest method.
-The weighted average interest rate as of December 31, 2004, 2005 and June 30, 2006, was 5.719%, 5.767% and 5.767%, respectively.
+The weighted average interest rate for all debentures as of December 31, 2004, 2005 and September 30, 2006, was 5.719%, 5.767% and 5.767%, respectively.